 - Avoid chaining critical requests

-Each recommendation will have a drop-down menu that reveals associated details.
-For instance, under “keep request counts low,” you’ll get a list of how many requests your page makes for each type of resource along with the transfer size of those requests.
+Each google pagespeed insights recommendations will have a drop-down menu that reveals associated report details.
+For instance, under “keep request counts low,” you’ll get a list of how many requests your pages makes for each type of resource along with the transfer size of those requests.
 Under this item, the system will recommend adding a budget.json file to better manage your resources.

-Make sure to test your page load time specifically for mobile users.
+Make sure to test your pages load time specifically for mobile users on google pagespeed insights.
 If you have one site for desktop and mobile users, you only need to run one test per web page.
-If you have a separate site for mobile users, you’ll need to test all of your mobile web pages as separate pages.
+If you have a separate site/multiple page/handle user requests for mobile users, you’ll need to test all of your mobile web page as separate pages to improve site performance.

-Once you identify where your page speed is struggling, you’ll be ready for the next step.
+Once you identify where your pages speed is struggling with google pagespeed insights, you’ll be ready for the next step.

 Step 2: Identify the specific culprits

-Once you know what the problems are and which specific elements are causing those problems, you’re ready to take specific actions to improve your page speed.
+Once you know what the problems are and which specific elements are causing those problems, you’re ready to take specific actions to improve your pages speed.

 Step 3: Make changes to improve page speed

 Before you make changes, set your goal.
-How long do you want your page load time to be for each of your web pages?
+How long do you want your pages load time to be for each of your web page?

-The optimal page speed load time is two seconds or less.
-Research conducted by Portent shows conversions drastically increase when page load speed reaches two seconds or less.
+The optimal pages speed load time is two seconds or less.
+Research conducted by Portent shows conversions drastically increase when pages load speed reaches two seconds or less.
 For instance, from three to nine seconds, conversion rates remained at or below 2.93%.

 However, at two seconds, conversion rates began to jump.
 Conversion rates were 4.64% at two seconds, 6.32% at one second, and 8.11% at zero seconds.